-As part of its investment risk assessment, quarterly risk reporting and annual ESG-focused asset review meetings (as described above), Arcus includes consideration of climate-related risks and opportunities in its recurring processes.
-To further formalise our approach to managing and reporting climate related risks and opportunities, Arcus reports under TCFD annually to investors and in our Sustainability Report.
+As part of its investment risk assessment, quarterly risk reporting and annual ESG focused asset review meetings (as described above), Arcus includes consideration of climate-related risks and opportunities in its recurring processes.
+To further formalise our approach to managing and reporting climate-related risks and opportunities, Arcus reports under TCFD annually to investors and in our Sustainability Report.

-Since 2020 Arcus has provided Task Force on Climate-related Financial Disclosures ("TCFD") reporting across the recommended four key areas (known as 'pillars'): Governance, Strategy, Risk Management, and Metrics & Targets.
+Since 2020 Arcus has provided TCFD reporting across the recommended four key areas (known as 'pillars'): Governance, Strategy, Risk Management, and Metrics & Targets.
 While it is widely recognised that the emission of greenhouse gases will cause further warming of the planet, the financial implications of climate change are more challenging to understand, which highlights the need for such reporting as well as processes for assessing, measuring and monitoring climate change risk.

-Arcus' TCFD report is contained within its annual investor reporting, and a summary is included in the annual public sustainability report issued in June 2023 (for the year ended 31 December 2022).
+Arcus' TCFD report is contained within its annual investor reporting, and a summary is included in the annual public sustainability report issued in June 2024 (for the year ended 31 December 2023).
 Since our initial TCFD report in 2020, Arcus has annually reported in line with the TCFD recommendations, in conjunction with ERM, a global sustainability consultancy, who we have been working with since the inception of our TCFD reporting.
-In 2023 Arcus reported directly to investors and publicly on the impact of the physical climate risks following the release of the Assessment Report 6 ("AR6") by the Intergovernmental Panel on Climate Change ("IPCC").
-In addition, ERM conducted the full climate scenario analysis for three investments which had been acquired in 2023.
+ERM conducted the full climate scenario analysis for two investments which had been acquired in 2024.
 Arcus also supported the newer investments to develop reporting capacity in line with the GHG protocol standards on Scope 1, 2 and material Scope 3 emissions.